 I always enjoy seeing another gal working there.
-Not secretaries—most of the time, I can’t even get a key to the ladies’ job Johnny out of them.
+Secretaries don’t count—most of the time, I can’t even get a key to the ladies’ porta-potty out of them.
 But now and again, there’s another woman getting her hands dirty, although rarely as dirty as mine.
 Usually, they’re inspectors or heavy equipment drivers, although I worked alongside an electrician once.

-I expect to have to work harder and much smarter to gain the respect of the men around me on a jobsite.
+There are times when I have to have to work both harder and smarter to gain the respect of the men around me.
 On top of that, there’s dealing with the expressions of other women, those who have jobs where they stay clean.
 I know I look bad when I see a gal check her appearance in a mirror or window and give herself a satisfied nod.

 Mostly, our company waterproofs, but now and again my husband takes a job that requires acid and pressure washing.
 These are usually historical restoration gigs, returning brick, marble, and tile to their original pristine glory.
 Completing one of these is incredibly satisfying.
 We start with an old, unloved building, and by the time we’re finished, it’s something special again.

 The other reason I’m glad to be done is because pressure washing is one of the dirtiest things we do.
 When you spray water onto a hard surface at thousands of pounds per square inch, it doesn’t just trickle down the sides.
 It bounces back all over you—along with all the dirt, moss, and other unnamed substances it’s best not to think about too much.
 By the end of the day, I feel like a slime monster.